broxus/everscale-jrpc/README.md

   </details>

+### `sendMessage`
-### `sendMessage` - sends a message within the Everscale blockchain.
-The message can

-be of type internal, external, or event, and includes a header with information about the source and destination addresses and the type of message.
+This method is used to send a message within the Everscale blockchain.
+The message can be of type internal, external, or event, and includes a header with information about the source and destination addresses and the type of message.
 This method is typically called by a smart contract or non-blockchain application to initiate communication with another smart contract or external application.

 To call the sendMessage method, you will need to compose a JSON-RPC request and send it to the server.
 The JSON-RPC request should have the following structure: